-"No Chopin Fantasie" (circa 1957): Ruby Sneed with 2 of her young students in her studio in West Vancouver.
+"No Chopin Fantasie" (circa 1948): Ruby Sneed with two of her students.

 Blessed with an engaging personality and a passion for teaching Ruby employed great patience and discerning care.
 Her commitment to music education was fostered not only by the desire to promote excellence in piano performance but also by an abiding faith in children.
 She felt it was the express purpose of the teacher to help them realize their innate talents.
 Ruby’s lifework was devoted to a deeply held belief in the power of music to elevate the human condition.

 The B.C.
 Black History Awareness Society is grateful to Theresa Lewis, daughter of Ruby Sneed for her written submission of this story and images; and, for granting permission to publish.